 And most importantly of all, Flavia de Luce is a book lover.

-Many classic novels and authors are referred to throughout the novel – what more can a reader want in a protagonist?
+Many classic novels and authors are referred to throughout The Sweetness at the Bottom of the Pie.
+What more can a reader want in a protagonist?

 ‘As I stood outside in Cow Lane, it occurred to me that Heaven must be a place where the library is open twenty-four hours a day, seven days a week.’